 Shared Source

 We have multiple pipelines that read text messages from an input Kafka topic and write outputs to an output topic.
 Therefore, the data source and sink transforms are refactored into a utility module as shown below.
-Note that, the Kafka read and write methods has an argument called deprecated_read, which forces to use the legacy read when it is set to True.
+Note that, the Kafka read and write transforms have an argument called deprecated_read, which forces to use the legacy read when it is set to True.
 We will use the legacy read in this post to prevent a problem that is described in this GitHub issue.

 1# chapter3/io_utils.py